juju/docs/src/en/config-gce.md

 ![API Manager screen](./media/config-gce-api_manager.png)

-Select 'Compute Engine API'.
-This will show:
+Select 'Compute Engine API' to get:

 ![Compute Engine API](./media/config-gce-api_manager_compute_enabled.png)

-The API is enabled if the button displays 'Disable API'.
+The API is already enabled if the button displays 'Disable API'.
+If the button shows 'Enable API', clicking it may prompt you to set up a billing method (if not already done).

 ## GCE project credentials file